Difference between West Coast and East Coast

 Look at That Oyster!

 We’ll begin by evaluating the appearance of West coast oysters versus East coast oysters.
 You can actually tell where the oyster is from just by looking at it.
 Do you have a round oyster with rough, fluted edges in front of you?
 Then you are looking at a West coast oyster.
 If you would describe your oyster as having a smooth, tear drop shape with a more narrow base, then you have an East Coast oyster.
 Easy enough, right?!
-West coast = rough and round, East coast = long and smooth.
+Oysters from West coast = rough and round, East coast = long and smooth.

 For now, we will skip all the subtle differences and nuances between East coast and West coast oysters and stick with the most obvious distinction- they taste different and look different.
 Which you prefer to eat is completely up to your personal preference.
 Me?
 I’ll take a big plate of both!
 East Coast?
 West Coast?
 Can’t we all just get along?